I-Man-H/PP1/Week 3.md

 * Goodman, M. (1997).
 Systems thinking: What, why, when, where, and how.
 The systems thinker, 8(2), 5-7. [[Access Here]](https://thesystemsthinker.com/wp-content/uploads/pdfs/080202pk.pdf)
 * Ollhof, J. Walcheski M. (2006) Making the Jump to Systems Thinking.
 The Systems Thinker.
 2018.
 8(2), 9-11. [[Access Here]](https://thesystemsthinker.com/wp-content/uploads/pdfs/170502pk.pdf)

+## Discussion Results
+Your summary of discussions will be uploaded here.